- Follow these tips and instructions to prepare for your vaccine appointment.

-COVID-19 Vaccine FAQs
+Other COVID-19 Vaccine FAQs:

-What reasons might prohibit me from scheduling a vaccine appointment?
+4. What reasons might prohibit me from scheduling a vaccine appointment?

-- Tested COVID positive in the last 90 days; or
+- Tested COVID positive in the last 14 days; or

-Which versions of the COVID-19 vaccine will UA distribute?
+5. Which versions of the COVID-19 vaccine will UA distribute?

-How many doses of a COVID-19 vaccine will I need?
+6. How many doses of a COVID-19 vaccine will I need?

-What can I expect after I receive the vaccine?
+7. What can I expect after I receive the vaccine?

 The CDC provides useful information about what to expect, including common side effects and helpful tips.

-What is the COVID-19 vaccination process?
+9. What is the COVID-19 vaccination process?

-After agreeing to receive a COVID-19 vaccine, you will be asked to schedule an appointment.
 As part of the vaccination process, you will sign an informed consent form and will receive other pertinent information.
 You will report to the vaccination site on the scheduled appointment date and receive the first dose.
 After the dose is administered, you will stay at the vaccination site for 15-30 minutes to be monitored for any potential reactions.
 During this first vaccination, you will also receive instructions on scheduling an appointment to receive the second dose.

-What should I expect at the appointment site?
+10. What should I expect at the appointment site?

 Review the Vaccination Prep page for details.
 Bring your CWID, government-issued identification (driver’s license, passport or other), and insurance card, if available.
 Wear a mask and arrive no more than 15 minutes before your appointment time.
 Wear clothing that allows access to the left shoulder and upper arm, and do not eat or drink anything 15 minutes before your appointment.
 You will have your temperature taken and asked health questions as part of the process.

-What if I experience an adverse reaction to the COVID-19 vaccine?
+11. What if I experience an adverse reaction to the COVID-19 vaccine?

-Will I receive a proof of vaccination once I receive both doses of a COVID-19 vaccine?
+12. Will I receive a proof of vaccination once I receive both doses of a COVID-19 vaccine?

-Assuming you receive both doses at UA, you will be provided a COVID-19 Vaccination Record Card with the dates on which you received the first and second dose.
+You will be provided a COVID-19 Vaccination Record Card with the dates on which you received the first and second dose.

-Where can I find more information on available COVID-19 vaccines so I can make the best decision for myself?
+14. Where can I find more information on available COVID-19 vaccines so I can make the best decision for myself?

 You should consider your health circumstances and the available information on COVID-19 vaccines.
 Helpful information is on the on the FDA website, CDC website and ADPH website.
 Fact Sheets on vaccines authorized for emergency use are available on the CDC website.

-Does my certificate of immunization exempt me from UA COVID-19 health and safety guidelines, such as wearing a mask and practicing social distancing?
+15. Does my certificate of immunization exempt me from UA COVID-19 health and safety guidelines, such as wearing a mask and practicing social distancing?

-Will there be a charge for the vaccine?
+16. Will there be a charge for the vaccine?